LimeChain/etherlime/doc/developer-documentation/migration-to-new-version.md

 npm i etherlime-lib
 ```

-This command will install **only** etherlime LIB.
+This command will install **only** etherlime [LIB](https://app.gitbook.com/@etherlime/s/etherlime/developer-documentation/etherlime-library-api) .
 You can use LIB to deploy, instantiate or test smart contracts.

 ### Deploying v1.2